marliyehez/Data-Engineering/batch-data-processing-transjakarta-bus/README.md

 <p>

 ## Description
-In this project, a comprehensive batch data processing pipeline has been established for managing and analyzing Transjakarta bus data.
+In this project, a  batch data processing pipeline has been established for managing and analyzing Transjakarta bus data.
 The process involves the following steps:

 **1. Data Upload to Google Cloud Storage (GCS):**
 The project initiates by uploading CSV datasets to Google Cloud Storage.
-These datasets contain valuable information about Transjakarta buses.
+These datasets contain information about Transjakarta buses.

 **2. Airflow Scheduling on Compute Engine:**
 Leveraging Airflow, a powerful workflow scheduler, on a Compute Engine instance, the ETL (Extract, Transform, Load) process is scheduled to begin.